aspose-drawing/Aspose.Drawing-API-Reference/english/net/aspose.drawing/region/region/_index.md

 ---
 title: Region.Region
 second_title: Aspose.Drawing for .NET API Reference
 description: Region constructor.
-The default constructor
+Initializes a new instance of the Region class
 type: docs
 weight: 10
 url: /net/aspose.drawing/region/region/
 ---
 ## Region() {#constructor}

-The default constructor.
+Initializes a new instance of the [`Region`](../) class.

 ```csharp
 public Region()